- Your Guide to Buying Healthy Supplements and Vitamins

 What is Vitamin C?

 Vitamin C, also known as Ascorbic Acid, is an essential anti-oxidant and is necessary for the production of collagen, connective tissue found in skin, bone, ligaments and blood vessels.
-It performs a variety of other enzymatic and metabolic
+It performs a variety of other enzymatic and metabolic functions, such as:

 - maintaining and repairing body tissue